eddeee888/workshop-react-custom-hooks/exercise.md

 Exercise 1:

-- Create `setEmail` and `setPassword` functions and use them for the `Login` page email and password inputs
+- Create `setEmail` and `setPassword` functions and use them for the `Login` page email and password inputs.

 `src/pages/Login/Login.tsx`